jesse-amano/mapconv/README.md

 # mapconv
-Golang package for flattening a structured value down to a map of paths to values.
+Go package for flattening a structured value down to a map of paths to values.

 Arrays, maps, and slices recursively produce map keys until terminal values are found.